I have taught one doctrine, namely, the infinitude of the private man.

 1. one and indivisible; whole

 At the foundations of modern life lies the transcendental idea of Individualism: the individual human soul as one, indivisible, and whole.
-We mark the beginning of our world by declaring the independence of the individual, the freedom of the individual, the sanctity of the individual, the essential equality of all individual souls.
+We mark the beginning of our new world by declaring the independence of the individual, the freedom of the individual, the sanctity of the individual, the essential equality of all individual souls.
 In the soul originate all the powers of society, all that has been or shall be.
 The signal revelation of modern history is simple this: “the individual is the world.”

 Transcendental Individualism is embodied in the heroic ideal of "plain living and high thinking," a wisdom-ethic with deep roots among the American Indian peoples and the civilizations of Europe, Asia, Africa, and the Middle East.
 It is an unfolding conversation of many voices, seeking that harmony within us each we can all call home.